[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 DISNEY'S MARK AND BRIAN

 high definition player.
-The playback unit debuted at the
+The playback unit debuted

 when the arrangements with Mark were announced.